What’s the Best Rowing Machine?

 I could list the pros of this machine all day, but we’ll stick with the basics here.

-Another nice touch is the spiral damper which allows adjustment of the airflow to the flywheel, helping to easily find the right setting for any session.
+- Another nice touch is the spiral damper which allows adjustment of the airflow to the flywheel, helping to easily find the right setting for any session.

-The Model D ships with a “performance monitor” screen that’s bolted to the machine; the monitor provides easy to see, accurate data during every second of your time spent rowing.
+- The Model D ships with a “performance monitor” screen that’s bolted to the machine; the monitor provides easy to see, accurate data during every second of your time spent rowing.

-Personally speaking, I’ve used the Model D as my at-home rowing machine for more than five years now.
+Personally speaking, I’ve used Model D as my at-home rowing machine for more than five years now.
 I’ve never had a single issue with it and it’s the best indoor rowing machine I’ve ever used.

 More than that, it’s an absolute joy to use.
-Typically, I use the Model D about three times per week, for around 45 minutes per session.
+Typically, I use Model D about three times per week, for around 45 minutes per session.
 I find it to be a challenging workout, and our testers agreed.